Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Identity/samples/Sample1_CommunicationIdentityClient.md

 Console.WriteLine($"Expires On: {expiresOn}");
 ```

-It's also possible to create token with custom expiration.
-Bounds are 1 - 24 hours.
-Default expiration is 24 hours.
+It's also possible to create a Communication Identity access token by customizing the expiration time.
+The token can be configured to expire in as little as one hour or as long as 24 hours.
+The default expiration time is 24 hours.

 The `GetToken` function accepts the following parameters wrapped into the `GetTokenOptions` option bag:
 - `CommunicationUser` The CommunicationUserIdentifier for whom to get a token.